Seven Mistakes to Avoid When You First Start Investing

 You don't have to be able to name every member of the executive suite and what they have for lunch each day, but you should understand the financial position and prospects of a company before you invest.

 Ensure you understand the investment philosophy and strategy of any mutual fund or exchange-traded fund (ETF).
-And always buy with your exit strategy in mind.

 6. Not knowing when to call it quits

-It's easy to get emotionally attached to an investment or to resist selling if it has lost value.
-But sometimes the best approach is to cut your losses and move on.
+It's easy to get emotionally attached to an investment or to resist selling if it has lost value, but sometimes the best approach is to cut your losses and move on.

 "If there are significant shifts in a sector, like regulatory or tariff risks, it can be a signal to sell," Russell says.

-It may also be time to sell if your investment has performed well.
+It might also be time to sell if your investment has performed well.
 High returns could indicate that you've become overconcentrated in the appreciated holding, which increases your portfolio risk.
 It's likely time to rebalance by selling some of your appreciated positions to buy more of the underperformers.

 Sometimes, the time to sell is when your situation has changed.
 For instance, as you near retirement, it's a good idea to shift out of more volatile investments in favor of firmer ground.
-Just make sure you're not selling out of fear or short-term volatility.
+Just make sure you're not selling out of fear about short-term volatility.

 7. Checking your portfolio too often